doxyme/content-style-guide/05-content-types.html.md

 ### Blog post

-**What:** Informative articles about MailChimp users, features, and announcements
+**What:** Informative articles about doxy.me users, features, and announcements
 **Length:** 400-800 words
 **Owner:** Marketing
 **Example:** [How We Use Facebook Custom Audiences for Our Marketing](https://blog.mailchimp.com/how-we-use-facebook-custom-audiences-for-our-marketing/)<br>